choyingw/Cross-Modal-Perceptionist/README.md

 1. `conda create --name CMP python=3.8`
 2. Install PyTorch compatible to your computer, we test on PyTorch v1.9 (should be compatible with other 1.0+ versions)
-3. install other dependency: opencv-python, scipy, PIL, Cython
+3. install other dependency: opencv-python, scipy, PIL, Cython, pyaudio

     Or use the environment.yml we provide instead:
     - `conda env create -f environment.yml`